Welcome to AImageLab

-Research at ImageLab covers topics of Computer Vision, Pattern Recognition & Machine Learning, and Multimedia applied to optical images and videos as well as data from different sensors.
-In addition, ImageLab is currently involved in research activities on vision-based human-computer interaction.
+Research at AImageLab covers topics of Computer Vision, Pattern Recognition & Machine Learning, Artificial Intelligence, and Multimedia applied to optical images and videos as well as data from different sensors.
+In addition, AImageLab is currently involved in research activities on vision-based human-computer interaction.

 The main research projects concern: Video surveillance, Machine vision and robot vision, Medical imaging, Human-centered Multimedia, Content-based retrieval, People detection and tracking, Human behaviour understanding, Egocentric vision and Embedded sensors.